-Finally, relationship management needs to encompass more than the balance sheet of the BHC itself.
+Finally, Relationship Management needs to encompass more than the balance sheet of the BHC itself.
 Off-balance-sheet exposures need to be incorporated in every review, including reputational exposures to apparently-distributed assets.
 CPCs must insist on accurate accounting for counterparty risks.
 Special purpose vehicles should be explored skeptically, so that the relationship managers understand the motives behind each - why it was thought desirable to conduct business this way, and what that implies about the BHC's strategy and risks.

-Give more resources to the CPCs and demand from them a more distanced, high-level and skeptical view of how their bank tries to make money and what distinctive risks this entails.
+Upgrade the seniority, training and resources of relationship managers.
+Give them more resources and demand from them a more distanced, high-level and skeptical view of how their bank tries to make money and what distinctive risks this entails.
 Give them more technical training in securities analysis and economics of banking, and require them to show breadth, curiosity and skepticism.
-CPCs should write and defend their own projections of their bank's balance sheet and off-balance sheet exposures and income statement in cross-comparable form (as in SCAP).
-These projections will not be static: CPCs must constantly be able to say what is new or changing in their bank's numbers and what might change.
+Supervisors should be accountable for and defend their own projections of their bank's balance sheet and off-balance sheet exposures and income statement in cross-comparable form (as in SCAP).
+These projections will not be static: relationship managers must constantly be able to say what is new or changing in their bank's numbers and what might change.
 Stress-testing should become a way of life.